 “I thought this would be simpler than it was.”

-That surprise is the thread running through almost every firsthand account.
+That surprise is the thread running through almost every firsthand account we hear.

 One of the most underestimated parts of downsizing is emotional.
-Research interviews and personal stories consistently show that people don’t experience it as a neutral “space optimisation” exercise.
+Research interviews and personal stories consistently show that people don’t experience it as a neutral exercise in reorganising space.
 It feels more like closing a chapter of life.

 Homes hold routines, memories, and markers of identity.
 Decades of living quietly attach meaning to everyday objects, so deciding what stays and what goes becomes heavier than expected.
 People often describe an emotional rhythm that catches them off guard: relief and agency one day, sadness or exhaustion the next.